Interview with Michael Kerr, assistant chef at the Kuo Yuan restaurant in Willesden 1963-66

 Did you live in Willesden area, or close by?
 Did you live with other chefs?
 What do you remember?

-Do you remember any famous visitors to Kuo Yan?
+Do you remember any famous visitors to Kuo Yuan?
 What is your favourite memory of your time there?

 What was the Chinese community like when you first came to the UK and how has it changed?

 The community was small when he arrived and it has grown.
-He experienced racism but felt affinity with other immigrants especially Jewish immigrants in north London.
-He feels that his immigrants' drive to do well in business and hard working Chinese culture has served him well.
-His four children have grown up in Cambridge and have successful careers in medicine, fashion, art and finance - and are not interested in the restaurant business.
+He experienced some mild racism but it never bothered him.
+He felt a strong affinity with other immigrants - especially Jewish immigrants - when he lived in North London.
+He says his success in business is linked to an immigrants' drive to do well.
+His four children grew up in Cambridge and have successful careers in medicine, fashion, art and finance - and are not at all interested in the restaurant business.

-He says it was always possible to adapt local ingredients to make Chinese food as the techniques (eg stir fry) made the available ingredients taste better.
+Michael says it was always possible to adapt local ingredients to make Chinese food as the techniques (eg stir fry) made the the available British vegetables taste better.
+He also recalls that other immigrants had begun to import products from different parts of the globe and it was never difficult to find what was needed.

-The menu is similar.
-He moved to Cambridge in 1985 because he was offered a restaurant opportunity there but ended up staying.
-He owns three restaurants in Cambridge and still owns the site of his first restaurant "Mandarin" on Finchley Road NW3 (279c Finchley Road NW3).
-He has owned in for 40+ years (including the flat above).
+Michael moved to Cambridge in 1985 because he was offered a restaurant opportunity there but ended up staying.
+His business is as much in property as in food now - he owns three restaurants in Cambridge including the Peking Restaurant, and still owns the freehold of the first restaurant he owned at 279c Finchley Road NW3.